ray-project/ray/doc/source/rllib/checkpointing.rst

     **Creating a new instance directly from a checkpoint**: Use the classmethod :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint` to instantiate objects directly
     from a checkpoint.
-The saved meta data is used first to create a bare-bones instance of the originally checkpointed object, and then restores its state from the state information in the checkpoint dir.
+RLlib first uses the saved meta data to create a bare-bones instance of the originally checkpointed object, and then restores its state from the state information in the checkpoint dir.

 Another possibility is to load only a certain subcomponent's state into the containing